 - McDonald’s Netherlands saved up to 250 metric tons of plastic packaging by switching to non-plastic alternatives.

-- Restaurants in Taiwan are adapting paper packaging and cutlery to significantly reduce waste.
+- Restaurants in Taiwan are adapting paper packaging and cutlery to reduce waste significantly.

 Packaging Recovery and Recycling